Magento vs Shopify

 Shopify was designed from the ground up to let anyone build an online store.
 That means you need no coding knowledge to create a beautiful shop that runs smoothly.

-The editor works on the drag-and-drop principle, meaning most coding is eliminated.
-All you need is a mouse to move things around exactly where you want them.
+You only need a mouse to move things around exactly where you want them.
 After a few minutes, you should have mastered the basics.

 The interface is clean and intuitive, with a menu on the left.
-You can find the essential functions on it, and at the right are customization menus.

 • Your main store